Usrain/push_swap/README.md

 ./checker <number> [<number>] [<"number [number]">] [...]
 ```

-it will then open you the prompt to enter your instruction, each instruction need to be on is own line, then press ctrl + D to test your instructions
+it will then open you the prompt to enter your instruction, each instruction need to be on its own line, then press ctrl + D to test your instructions